DataDog/datadog-agent/docs/agent/hash.md

 From: https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem

-with k = 2500000 being the number of different contexts and n = 64 bits (size of the output I'm aiming for), we have a chance of collision of approximately:
+with k = 2500000 being the number of different contexts and n = 64 bits (size of the desired output), there is a chance of collision of approximately:

     3.388129860004696e-07